Wilson Fat Shaft Iron Review

 Specs

 The Wilson ProStaff Fat Shaft Iron set has greater torque for more accuracy.
 Wilson also added a 3- and 4-hybrid to replace the hard-to-hit long irons.
 The hybrids have a graphite fat shaft, while the 5 iron through pitching wedge have a steel fat shaft with oversized heads for more forgiveness.
 The irons have stainless steel heads along with a wide sole and thick topline, which concentrates the weight toward the toe and assists the golfer in getting the ball up.
-The set comes with a standard lie and a standard length and can be purchased for around $300, but can be found for less at several online golf shops.
+The set is no longer in production, but can be found on the secondary market at several online golf shops.

 Perks